Advertisement

 10. Apiary Workers: With the growing importance of bee populations for pollination and honey production, there is an increasing demand for workers in apiaries.
 These jobs involve managing beehives, harvesting honey, and maintaining bee health.
 Estimated Pay: CAD $14–$18 per hour.

-See also Truck Driver Jobs in uk with Visa Sponsorship
+See also Housekeeping Attendant Jobs in Australia with Visa Sponsorship

 Visa Sponsorship Programs for Farm Workers